 According to Omnisend, welcome emails have an average open rate of 45%.

 Awesome!
-So how do you make your welcome emails get those results?
+So how do you get those results from your welcome emails?

 Do you make them personal?
 Do you try to start selling right away?